Frightening and Painful Medical Tests Traumatic for Kids?

 But if the procedure is more traumatic and the child is too young to understand any explanations, as you describe, is it a different situation?
 One research study by Bauchner, Vinci & May that addressed this question found that even with preverbal children, the parents' presence (voice and stroking) was helpful in lessening the child's distress.

-So the answer seems to hinge on whether the parent is perceived as part of the "torture."
-My view is that the parent should never restrain the child for a medical procedure, but should stay nearby, speaking in a soothing tone and attempting to comfort and distract the child.
+So the answer to this question seems to hinge on whether the parent is perceived as part of the "torture."
+My view is that the parent should never restrain the child for a medical procedure, but should stay nearby, speaking in a soothing tone and attempting to comfort, reassure, and distract the child.
 Often the child can wear headphones and listen to a favorite story or music, or watch a video, which offers distraction from the scary noises and discomfort.

 By the way, a great deal can be done in advance to prepare kids for medical procedures and help them to relax and reduce distress during them.
 If possible, be sure to give tylenol in advance of any procedure to reduce discomfort.
 One good article to read on preparing kids for medical procedures is on the University of Michigan Medical Center's website.
 In addition to carefully explaining what will happen and answering kids' questions, I highly recommend hypnosis, which can be used with children as young as three or four years old.
 Many hospitals can refer you to a hypnotist who is experienced in working with children to prepare them for medical procedures.

 After suffering through a medical procedure, children will often need to process the traum by telling the story over and over and crying.
 If the child does not do this spontaneously, it often helps to act the story out with him, using a dollhouse or stuffed animals as the characters.
 EFT (Emotional Freedom Technique) is also a useful tool to help kids let go of the feelings and move on.